How to take care of a Ficus Lyrata

 Some plants are toxic for your pets and people and should be kept in a safe place, away from pets and children.
 You're probably asked yourself if your Ficus Lyrata is one of these toxic plants that's toxic to your pets and children.

 Your Ficus Lyrata is unfortunately toxic to your pets and small children, so you should make sure to keep it away from them.

 The sap of the Ficus Lyrata is toxic to pets and children when ingested.
 If you notice that your pet has chewed on the plant, be sure to contact a veterinarian right away.
 The same goes for your children: contact your local GP to prevent too much harm.

 In this plant care guide, we've looked at how you can take care of your Ficus Lyrata.
 We've looked at how you can water your Ficus Lyrata, the best sunlight exposure for your Ficus Lyrata, the best soil for your Ficus Lyrata, how to best fertilize your Ficus Lyrata, and whether your Ficus Lyrata is toxic for your pets and kids.

 As I've mentioned before, this plant has been on my wishlist for 3 years and it's actually as great as I imagined it to be!

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Dec 11, 2021 Last updated on: Apr 8, 2022
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Dec 11, 2021 Last updated on: Apr 8, 2022